SarahGuildenstern/switch-pride-flag/README.md

 Assets, code, and history for the Switch Pride Flag created by switches in Phoenix

 ## Background
 The Switch Pride Flag on this page was created by the switches in Arizona Power Exchange in Phoenix, AZ.
-From approximately June 26th 2025 to January 14th 2026, an estimated 50 switches helped iterate on the visual elements and their symbolism.
+From June 2025 to January 14th 2026, an estimated 50 switches helped iterate on the visual elements and their symbolism.

 ## Meaning
 <img src="Switch%20Pride%20Flag-rb.png?raw=true" alt="Switch Pride Flag" width="300" height="auto">